 BIM is a 3D virtual design and construction process that can be used for more accurate project planning, construction coordination, and then right the way through to the historic preservation of a building.
 BIM’s versatility makes it an essential tool for anyone working in the building industry.

 What is a BIM project?

-BIM, or Building Information Modeling, is a type of virtual construction that uses computerized models to create a realistic, three-dimensional representation of a building or other structure.
-BIM projects typically involve the use of BIM software, which can be used to create, modify, and manage the BIM model.
+BIM, or Building Information Modeling, is a type of virtual construction process that uses computerized information models to create realistic, usually three-dimensional representations of built assets.
+BIM projects typically involve the use of BIM software, which can be used to create, modify, and manage the BIM models.
 BIM models can be used for a variety of purposes, including planning and coordination, construction management, and post-occupancy evaluation.
 BIM has become increasingly popular in recent years due to its ability to improve project efficiency and mitigate risk.

 What are some examples of BIM?

 There are many examples of BIM in use today.
 Some common applications of BIM include project planning, construction coordination, and historic preservation.
 BIM project planning can be used to more accurately plan the construction of a project by creating a virtual model of the project.
 This model can be used to test out different construction scenarios and plan for potential problems.
 BIM construction coordination can be used to more effectively coordinate the construction process by creating a virtual model of the project.
 Construction coordination can be used to streamline the construction process and improve communication between project stakeholders.
 Historic preservation can be used to create as-built models of existing structures, which can be helpful in planning demolition projects that need to preserve certain parts of a building.
 There are many other potential applications of BIM, and the exciting part is that its use is constantly expanding!